parkermac/LO/extract/tef2/README.md

 - ji_list is a list of tuples (j,i) that are indices of points in the rho grid in the segment
 - sns_list is a list of all the bounding sections+signs (sns is short for section name + sign), including their signs.
 Note that the segment key is one member of this list
 - riv_list is a list of the rivers or point sources entering the segment

+It also creates and saves a pickled pandas DataFrame with columns:
+['volume m3', 'area m2', 'lon', 'lat']
+which are the volume, surface area, and mean lon and lat of each segment.

+**LO_output/extract/tef2/vol_df_[gctag].p**

+---

+extract_segments.py

+uses extract_segment_one_time.py